-The NSW Department of Education requires authorised and trained SRE volunteers to present lessons from an authorised curriculum (approved or recommended) in a sensitive and ageappropriate manner.
+The NSW Department of Education requires authorised and trained SRE volunteers to present lessons from an authorised curriculum (approved or recommended) in a sensitive and age-appropriate manner.

-The diocese makes an annual assurance that all Catechists are compliant with these procedures.
+The Diocese makes an annual assurance that all SRE teachers are compliant with these procedures.